All Episodes

 Understood.

-And basically, over the next 50 years, 99% of the population would be getting 1 milliram of exposure, whereas they have for comparison a round-trip flight between New York and L.A.
+I'm reading the NASA environmental impact statement, and basically over the next 50 years, 99% of the population would be getting one milliRam of exposure, whereas they have for comparison, a round-trip flight between New York and L.A. is five milligrams, a dental x-ray is 40 milliamps.

 You're reading the wrong part of the environmental impact statement.

-Go to the Environmental Impact Statement where they talk about evacuating huge areas of swampland.
+Go to the environmental impact statement where they talk about evacuating huge areas of swampland.

 Go to the area where they talk about decontaminating people's homes.